ekernf01/perturbation_data/README.md

 ### Adding new datasets and setting clear expectations

 Every AnnData object in the collection conforms to certain expectations.
 This list is in progress and this README may be out of date, but you can use at the function `load_perturbations.check_perturbation_dataset()` in the loader package for authoritative details.
-To add new datasets or alter ingestion of a current dataset, look at the notebooks in `setup.py` for examples, and ensure that the result ultimately passes the assertions done by `check_perturbation_dataset()`.
+To add new datasets or alter ingestion of a current dataset, look at the notebooks in `setup` for examples, and ensure that the result ultimately passes the assertions done by `check_perturbation_dataset()`.
 Here are some key requirements.

 - Metadata columns `timepoint` and `cell_type` for time-series datasets (required by [PRESCIENT](https://cgs.csail.mit.edu/prescient/file_formats/))
 - A column `"perturbation"` in `.obs`, dtype `str`, indicating what gene or genes are perturbed (e.g. `"FOXN1"` or `"FOXN1,PAX9"`).